roytang/blog/content/post/2021/09/weeknotes-09-26/index.md

 ### The world:

-- 2022 presidential race is heating up; Manila Mayor Isko Morena announced his candidacy this past week (with failed senatorial candidate Dr. Willie Ong as his running mate), though some people suspect he is a spoiler candidate meant to split opposition votes.
+- 2022 presidential race is heating up; Manila Mayor Isko Moreno announced his candidacy this past week (with failed senatorial candidate Dr. Willie Ong as his running mate), though some people suspect he is a spoiler candidate meant to split opposition votes.
 He's never really been opposition though?
 KBL has expectedly endorsed BongBong Marcos as their presidential candidate.

 ### Links of interest: